earthlab-education/ea-course-notebooks/README.md

-# ea-python-course-notebooks
+# Earth Analytics Certificate Course Notebooks
-Contains demo notebooks used in the Spring Earth Analytics Python class
+Contains demo and lecture notebooks used in the Earth Analytics Foundations Certificate classes